ricardo-fonseca/zpic-cuda/optimizations.md

 1. Replace the scan / reduce operations with atomic adds
     * Atomics are now very fast (especially in shared memory), and they will only be called for particles crossing the node
-    * Immediately allows for arbitrary number of threads (previous version limited to 1 warp)
+    * Immediately allows for an arbitrary number of threads (previous version limited to 1 warp)

 ```text
 Elapsed time was: 2.619 s